 Whilst the main focus of our efforts must be on student’s academic studies, an important feature of our ethos in the Sixth Form is that our students leave us with a broad, diverse and rich experience.

-There are opportunities to play a range of individual and team sports and to take part in music and drama.
-But more than this, students can participate in activities as diverse as Debating Club, the Amnesty group, the National Mathematics Challenge and Biology Olympiads, public speaking, Sherborne Radio and Mindfulness to name but a few.
+There are opportunities to engage in a range of individual and team sports and to take part in music and drama groups.
+In addition to this, students can participate in activities as diverse as Debating Club, the Amnesty group, the National Mathematics Challenge and Biology Olympiads, peer mentoring, Sherborne Radio and Mindfulness to name but a few.

 We are proud of our wide range of residential and day visits which support study across the range of Sixth Form subjects.
 Visits include: